-6-2596 What is justice?
+- 6-2596 What is justice?
 To put a thing in its right place.
 What is injustice?
-To put it in its wrong place.
-4-729 He knew that the just man is free from fear of attack and secure in his heart.
-4-730 Justice is the guardian of pleasures; not men who shake their rattles on the roofs at night.
+To put it in its wrong place. - 4-729 He knew that the just man is free from fear of attack and secure in his heart. - 4-730 Justice is the guardian of pleasures; not men who shake their rattles on the roofs at night.

-224 I.e. having attained to knowledge of their eternally pre-ordained destiny (Nich.).
+225 I.e. having attained to knowledge of their eternally pre-ordained destiny (Nich.).

 5-1089 What is justice?
 Giving water to trees.
 What is injustice?
 To give water to thorns.
 5-1090 Justice consists in bestowing a bounty in its proper place, not on every root that will absorb water.
-5-1092 Bestow the bounty of God on the spirit and reason, not on the carnal nature full of disease and complications 225 .
+5-1092 Bestow the bounty of God on the spirit and reason, not on the carnal nature full of disease and complications 226 .
 5-1093 Make your body bear the conflict of worldly cares: do not lay your anxiety on the heart and spirit.
-5-1094 The burden is laid on the head of Jesus 226 , while the ass 227 is frolicking in the meadow.
+5-1094 The burden is laid on the head of Jesus^{227} , while the ass^{228} is frolicking in the meadow.
 5-1095 It is not right to put eyewash in the ear: it is not right to demand the work of the heart from the body.
 5-1096 If you are a devotee of the heart, go, despise the world, do not suffer its humiliating insult; and if you are a devotee of the body, do not eat sugar but taste poison.
 5-1097 Poison is beneficial to the body, and sugar harmful: it is better that the body should be deprived of supplies.
-'Ad l (Sincere Justice) enables you to help others better.
-[1.6.1] 'Ad 1-2354 I (Sincere Justice) enables you to help others better.
-[1.6.1] God Most High is just, and how should the just behave tyrannically to the 1-2354 I (Sincere Justice) enables you to help others better.
+'Ad (Sincere Justice) enables you to help others better.
+[1.6.1] 'Adl 1-2354 (Sincere Justice) enables you to help others better.
 [1.6.1] God Most High is just, and how should the just behave tyrannically to the dispirited (poor and weak)?
-The nature of kings becomes implanted in their subjects: the green sky makes 1-2354 1-2820 I (Sincere Justice) enables you to help others better.
-[1.6.1] God Most High is just, and how should the just behave tyrannically to the dispirited (poor and weak)?
-The nature of kings becomes implanted in their subjects: the green sky makes the earth verdant.
-Consider the king as a reservoir with pipes in every direction, and water 1-2354 1-2820 1-2821 I (Sincere Justice) enables you to help others better.
-[1.6.1] God Most High is just, and how should the just behave tyrannically to the dispirited (poor and weak)?
-The nature of kings becomes implanted in their subjects: the green sky makes the earth verdant.
-Consider the king as a reservoir with pipes in every direction, and water running from all the pipes like hoppers in a mill.
-When the water in all the pipes is from a pure reservoir, every single one gives 1-2354 1-2820 1-2821 1-2822 I (Sincere Justice) enables you to help others better.
-[1.6.1] God Most High is just, and how should the just behave tyrannically to the dispirited (poor and weak)?
+God Most High is just, and how should the just behave tyrannically to the 1-2354 God Most High is just, and how should the just behave tyrannically to the dispirited (poor and weak)?
+The nature of kings becomes implanted in their subjects: the green sky makes 1-2354 1-2820 God Most High is just, and how should the just behave tyrannically to the dispirited (poor and weak)?The nature of kings becomes implanted in their subjects: the green sky makes the earth verdant.Consider the king as a reservoir with pipes in every direction, and water 1-2354 1-2820 1-2821 God Most High is just, and how should the just behave tyrannically to the dispirited (poor and weak)?The nature of kings becomes implanted in their subjects: the green sky makes the earth verdant.Consider the king as a reservoir with pipes in every direction, and water running from all the pipes like hoppers in a mill.When the water in all the pipes is from a pure reservoir, every single one gives 1-2354 1-2820 1-2821 1-2822 God Most High is just, and how should the just behave tyrannically to the dispirited (poor and weak)?
 The nature of kings becomes implanted in their subjects: the green sky makes the earth verdant.
 Consider the king as a reservoir with pipes in every direction, and water running from all the pipes like hoppers in a mill.
 When the water in all the pipes is from a pure reservoir, every single one gives sweet water, pleasant to taste.
 But if the water in the reservoir is brackish and dirty, every pipe brings the